root-project/root/documentation/users-guide/ROOTandQt.md

 is to display the Qt "Setup Printer" dialog and use QPrinter object to print the current **`TPad`** image to the selected printer.
-To use the more complex Qt-related code one is advised to apply "ACLiC - Automatic Compiler of Libraries for CINT" (see CINT the C++ Interpreter).
+To use the more complex Qt-related code one is advised to apply "ACLiC - Automatic Compiler of Libraries for Cling" (see Cling the C++ Interpreter).
 For
 example:

 ``` {.cpp}